flyingwolfz/RT-CGH/README.md

 - 2, In some situations when using OptiX 7, debug mode is much slower, swith to release mode in IDE if it happens.

-- 3, Parts of our codes are not well organized.
-Maybe I will organize them later and provide more updates.
+- 3, Part of our code is not well organized.
+Maybe I will organize them and provide more updates in the future.